Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 You’ll do your shopping as usual and your purchase information will automatically be sent to Capital One and the rewards will be added to your account — usually within 30 days.

-Capital One Shopping also offers a browser extension that alerts you of potential coupons and automatically applies them to your cart, which might save you even more money.
+Capital One Shopping also offers a browser extension that alerts you of potential coupons and automatically applies them to your cart; you might find incredible deals at jaw-dropping prices.

 Most of these coupons are not publicly viewable on the website so they are in addition to the codes the website lists.